The Geometry of Compression: Why Angles Beat Naive Storage

 TurboQuant's move is to change the basis before deleting precision.1

-The trick is not that TurboQuant deletes harder.
-The trick is that it first finds a basis where deletion hurts less.
+The trick is not deleting harder, but finding a basis where deletion hurts less.

 What Survives Deletion